-He has taught in various educational settings, from early childhood to adult education and over the last ten years has delivered hundreds of creativity and philosophy workshops and worked on many different corporate, community and festival events.
+He has taught in various educational settings, from early childhood to adult education and over the last ten years has delivered hundreds of creativity and philosophy workshops and worked on many different corporate, community, festivals and events.

-For the last 25 years he has practised mindfulness and other meditation techniques as well as participating in the men's movement in Ireland, empowering men and educating them about emotional intelligence.
+For the last 25 years, he has practised mindfulness and other meditation techniques as well as participated in the men's movement in Ireland, empowering men and educating them about emotional intelligence.

-Kasia is a Mindfulness Teacher, Massage Therapist and Sound Practitioner.
-She is trained in Massage in Schools Programme and Mindfulness.
+He works with his wife, Kasia, who is a Mindfulness Teacher, Massage Therapist and Sound Practitioner.
+She is trained in the Massage in Schools Programme and Mindfulness Teacher.
 She also studied Childcare and Play Therapy in Ireland.

 He is an editor for Polish Philosophy Magazine Filozofuj! writing about Philosophy for Children (P4C) and is a published author.
-His most recent book (Academicon, Poland, 2019) is a handbook for educators about facilitating philosophical inquiry with children.
-He is an active member of SOPHIA European Network of Advancement of Philosophy with Children.
+His books Philosophise with children (Academicon, Poland, 2019) are handbooks for educators about facilitating philosophical enquiry with children.
+He is a Board Member of the SOPHIA European Network of Advancement of Philosophy with Children.

-He is trained as a manual therapist and First Aider, holds diplomas in Childcare, Special Needs Assistant (FETAC 5) and Play Therapy Skills (FETAC 6), Neuroscience of Education.
-He is also a Certified Teacher of Yoga for Children and Qi Gong Instructor and a Sound Practitioner,
+He is trained as a manual therapist and First Aider, and holds diplomas in Childcare, Special Needs Assistant (FETAC 5) and Play Therapy Skills (FETAC 6), and Neuroscience of Education.
+He is also a Certified Teacher of Yoga for Children and Qi Gong Instructor and Sound Practitioner,

 happier generations happier communities

-The mission of Creative Together is to support the integrity of the families, local communities and any team of people, by creating unique opportunities to spend quality time together in a creative and fun way.
+The mission of Creative Together is to connect communities through art, music, and philosophy.
+We support the integrity of families, local communities and any team of people, by creating unique opportunities to spend quality time together in a creative and fun way.
+We also are here to support schools and teachers with new ideas and tools.

 We work towards: